 The tool immediately lists down the non-present devices on your PC.
 You will see the device name, its class, and the number of days from the day when the device was last used.
-You can see in the image last used days such as 36 days, 59 days, etc.
+You can see in the image the last used days such as 36 days, 59 days, etc.

 On some Windows PCs, this time is calculated as per the startup; hence the devices on these PCs will have the same age.
 However, on most Windows, the time is set when the device gets active; hence, for such systems, the ‘last used’ time is relevant.

 From the list generated by the Device Cleanup tool, you can select one, multiple, or all devices and delete them together.
 In case the device is again attached, it will be detected as a new device, the next time you use the tool.